barseghyanartur/django-fobi/README.rst

 Submitted form element plugins values
 =====================================
 While some values of form element plugins are submitted as is, some others need additional processing.
-There are 3 behaviours taken into consideration:
+There are 3 types of behaviour taken into
+consideration:

 - "val": value is being sent as is.
 - "repr": (human readable) representation of the value is used.